knative/website/DEVELOPMENT.md

   Use this option to locally build knative.dev.
 This uses Hugo's local server command [`hugo server`](https://gohugo.io/commands/hugo_server/).

-  From your clone of knative/website, you run `./scripts/localbuild.sh -s`.
+  From your clone of knative/website, you run `./scripts/localbuild.sh -s true`.

   All of the HTML files are temporarily copied into the `content/en/` folder to allow the Hugo server to locally host those files at the URL:port specified in your terminal.